 - When taking a exam, backpacks, book bags, purses or scratch paper (other than that provided), may NOT be at the table with you during the exam.
 These must be left in your locker or to the front of the exam room.
 Students may not begin to write anything, even on scratch paper, before an exam begins.

-- Exam supplies such as scratch paper, BlueBooks for hand writers, #2 pencils and earplugs are provided in the exam rooms.
+- Exam supplies such as scratch paper and BlueBooks for hand writers, are provided in the exam rooms.

 - If you have an emergency that requires you to make or receive a telephone call or message during the exam, contact Assistant Dean Hennan or Dean Lain in the Exam Center, Room 202 in Cartwright Hall.
 Incoming emergency calls should be made to 271-1912 (Exam Center), or email Assistant Dean Hennan email@example.com.

 - To preserve exam anonymity, at no time should a student inform a professor of a problem related to the taking of an exam.
-If you have any exam administration issues you wish to discuss, including serious illness or death in the family, please contact Assistant Dean Hennan, office located in Room 128 or Exam Center, Room 202.
+If you have any exam administration issues you wish to discuss, including serious illness or death in the family, please contact Assistant Deans Hennan or Lain, office located in Room 128 or Exam Center, Room 202.
 Exam Center phone 271-1912.